Privacy policy

 9. Protecting personal data

-Properta uses necessary technical and organisational measures to protect personal data from illegal access, releasing, destroying or any other unjust handling.
-These measures include, among others, firewalls, cryptography, using safe equipment bay, due access control, controlled admission of rights of use and controlling the use of such rights, briefing staff that is involved in processing personal data and careful selecting of subcontractors, contracts and instructions.
+Properta uses necessary technical and organisational measures to protect personal data from illegal access, disclosure, destroying or any other unjust handling.
+These measures include, among others, firewalls, cryptography, using safe equipment bay, due access control, controlled granting of usage rights , and controlling the use of such rights, briefing staff that is involved in processing personal data and careful selecting of subcontractors, contracts and instructions.

 10. Changing the privacy policy

-Properta develops constantly its services and practices concerning data privacy, and it reserves the right to revise and update this Privacy Policy when necessary.
-Also, the changes in legislation and its interpretation may cause a need for changing the policy.
+Properta constantly develops its services and practices concerning data privacy and reserves the right to revise and update this Privacy Policy when necessary.
+In addition, the changes in legislation and its interpretation may cause a need for changing the policy.

-Updated Privacy Policy can be found on Properta’s website.
+The updated Privacy Policy is available on Properta’s website.